 The following are the recommendations of the Resilient Floor Covering Institute.
 These are similar to that of the flooring manufacturer.
 For your own protection follow the manufacturers requirements.

-Testing for Moisture in Concrete Slabs
+Testing for Moisture in New or Existing Concrete Slabs

 What Flooring Manufacturers Say about Water Damaged Vinyl Flooring